simplesamlphp/simplesamlphp-module-oidc/README.md

 In order to purge expired tokens, this module requires [cron module](https://simplesamlphp.org/docs/stable/cron:cron) to be enabled and configured.

-## Upgrading?

-If you are upgrading from a previous version, checkout the [upgrade guide](UPGRADE.md).

 ## Additional considerations
 ### Private scopes